-INFORMATION ABOUT THE MEETING

-This Proxy Statement How to Vote

-Quorum Required to Transact Business

-Availability and Fees of Auditors 4

-DISCUSSION OF PROPOSALS

-Proposal One: Election of Class II Directors 6

-Proposal Two: Charter Amendment to Increase Number of Authorized

-Shares of Common Stock Proposal Three: Request to Rescind Shareholder Rights Plan

-Other Matters

-Stockholder Proposals for 2002 Annual Meeting 13

-ADDITIONAL INFORMATION ABOUT DIRECTORS

-Background Information About Directors Continuing in Office 14

-Board and Committee Meetings

-Compensation Committee Interlocks and Insider Participation

-Report of Audit Committee

-INFORMATION ABOUT EXECUTIVE OFFICERS

-Background Information About Executive Officers

-Change in Control Agreements

-Report of Compensation Committee

-INFORMATION ABOUT STOCK OWNERSHIP AND PERFORMANCE

-Stock Owned by Directors, Executive Officers and Greater-than-5%

-Stockholders

-Compliance with Reporting Requirements

-Performance Graph 24
+Pag INFORMATION ABOUT THE MEETING This Proxy Statement 3 4 DISCUSSION OF PROPOSALS Proposal One: Election of Class II Directors Proposal Two: Charter Amendment to Increase Number of Authorized Shares of Common Stock Proposal Three: Request to Rescind Shareholder Rights Plan Other Matters 7 9 .3 ADDITIONAL INFORMATION ABOUT DIRECTORS Background Information About Directors Continuing in Office.
+1 Board and Committee Meetings.
+1 Compensation Committee Interlocks and Insider Participation.
+1 Director Compensation.
+1 Report of Audit Committee.
+1 .5 .5 .5 INFORMATION ABOUT EXECUTIVE OFFICERS Background Information About Executive Officers 9 INFORMATION ABOUT STOCK OWNERSHIP AND PERFORMANCE Stock Owned by Directors, Executive Officers and Greater-than-5% Stockholders 4